halerankin/project-history/README.md

 # Project history

-This is a curated list of projects I've worked on while at POP these past five years.
+This is a curated list of projects I've worked on while at POP from 2011-2016.
 Includes a summary of my project work, broken out by client, and briefly detailing my responsibilities.

 ---